Handling Single-Page Application Routing

 Apply these configuration parameters:

-• Use page.waitForLoadState('networkidle') or framework-specific waitForNavigation hooks
+• Use page.waitForLoadState('networkidle') or framework-specific navigation hooks after clicking navigation elements

-• Scope axe.run() context to active viewports using #main-content or [role="main"]
+• Scope AxeBuilder to active viewports using .include('main') or .include('[role="main"]')

 • Implement DOM Inspection for Dynamic Content polling strategies to verify hydration completion

 Context injection requires precise CSS selectors.
 Exclude aria-busy="true" containers to eliminate false positives.
 Configure rule sets to validate heading hierarchy and landmark regions immediately after route resolution.
+A common routing defect is an announcer that never fires because the previous view’s container was unmounted — detecting detached aria-live regions in SPA navigation covers the assertion pattern.

 Pipeline Gating: Thresholds & CI Integration